oisdk/site/drafts/step-by-step-solutions.markdown

 # It's About the Journey, not the Destination

 Often in constructive mathematics we talk about mathematical "objects".
+We say that we can manipulate and use proofs like objects in the same way that we manipulate and use---say---data structures, or numbers.

+One of the things that it is useful to look at as an "object" is the equality proofs that we generate in the solver.
+In the example above we generated an actual *value* which corresponded to the proposition $x + y \times 1 + 3 = 2 + 1 + y + x$: maybe there's something in
+that from which we can generate a step-by-step explanation?

+Well, not quite.
+The equality type in Agda is the most subtle and complex of the primitive types for sure: but it doesn't contain any information.
+All equality proofs (on the same type) are equal: they're *propositions*.
+We'll ignore HoTT and CuTT for now (even thought equalities there are not necessarily propositions, they have to be over special types in order for them to be non propositions).

+But we're not working with equalities: we're working with *equivalences*.
+And these equivalences only

 # What if you wanted to implement this yourself?